wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

          - Ex.
 A drivetrain might have 2 inputs: the voltages of the left and right motors.

       Inputs are often represented by the variable :math:`\mathbf{u}`, a column vector with one entry per :term:`input` to the :term:`system`.

+   LQR
+      Linear-Quadratic Regulator - A feedback control scheme which seeks to operate a system in a "lowest cost" manner.
+It requires an accurate mathematical model of the system being controlled, and a set of equations describing what things are "costly".
+See `LQR <https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator>`__ on wikipedia for more info.

    measurement
       Measurements are :term:`outputs <output>` that are measured from a :term:`plant`, or physical system, using sensors.